schllng/gr.scss/README.md

 ### Class Generation

-After configuring your grid, you can let InGrid generate classes for you:
+After configuring your grid, you can let gr.scss generate classes for you:
 ```scss
 @include gr-build-classes();
 ```